Stock markets on edge over Delta virus variant, Fed policy

 News of a possible bipartisan U.S. infrastructure spending agreement over the weekend helped boost risk appetite on Monday.

-On Wall Street, the Nasdaq and S&P 500 had gained 0.98% and 0.23%, respectively, on Monday to hit all-time highs, fuelled by tech stocks as investors bet on a robust earnings season.
+On Wall Street, the Nasdaq (.IXIC) and S&P 500 (.SPX) had gained 0.98% and 0.23%, respectively, on Monday to hit all-time highs, fuelled by tech stocks as investors bet on a robust earnings season. read more

 Yields for benchmark 10-year U.S. Treasuries edged higher, but below levels of recent days, at 1.4951%.
 Last week, it notched its largest weekly gain since March.